 Intestate Shares of Property for Surviving Children

 On the other hand, if you are only survived by your children, then they are your intestate heirs and will receive an intestate share of your property.
 The amount they receive is based on the number of children they have and their biological relationship with you.
 If you have a child who is under the age of twenty-four (24) at the time of your passing or meets other requirements, they may be entitled to a larger portion of your estate.
 Your surviving stepchildren or foster children do not automatically become your intestate heirs.
 You must legally adopt a child in order for them to be entitled to a portion of your estate.
 Children born outside of marriage may receive a portion of your estate if you have acknowledged your paternity or if paternity is proven in court.
 Interestingly, in Louisiana, if you placed a child up for adoption, he or she could still be entitled to a share of your estate even if another family legally adopts that child.

 Schedule a Consultation with a Knowledgeable Estate Planning Lawyer Today!

 It is important that you make decisions regarding the distribution of your assets at death.
 This is particularly true if you wish for a non-family member to inherit from you, you have a blended family, or you simply wish to skip a generation in gifting your estate.
-At the Law Office of Wendra J. Moran, my firm is committed to helping families plan appropriately for the future.
+At the Law Office of Wendra J. Moran, our team is committed to helping families plan appropriately for the future.